Mey and Jason’s wedding almost did not happen.

 Shelby and Maurice, the owners of Arriba were indispensable in making sure this wedding happened.
 They did everything they could to ensure Arriba was back to its original glory and two days before the wedding was to occur, they officially opened the doors of their boutique hotel again.

 This wedding held a lot of personal details to the couple.
 They had a very intimate wedding of twenty and had handwritten notes to each guest.
 Instead of escort cards, tiny frames with pictures of their friends were used to mark each person’s spot instead.
-There were mad libs, and antique keys with tags where guests could leave behind a ‘key’ piece of advice for the newlyweds.
+There were mad libs and antique keys with tags where guests could leave behind a ‘key’ piece of advice for the newlyweds.

-Instead of the groom entering quietly to the side, Jason strutted (yes, strutted) down the aisle to a guitar rift from Metallica.
+Instead of the groom entering quietly to the side, Jason strutted (yes, strutted) down the aisle to a guitar riff from Metallica.
 It was so fitting because this couple is a lot of fun.
 This intimate wedding includes one heck of a view, fire dancers, a surprise mariachi band from the bride to the groom, releasing wish lanterns, and a giant bonfire to end a beautiful day.

 This is the aftermath of all the hard work of the truly amazing vendors there.
 I was so honored to be a part of it!
 A planner is nothing without the right team of vendors.